Unified Branch

 Workflow Steps

-You can deploy a full-stack Unified Branch within seconds through two methods: using the Meraki dashboard interface or leveraging the AI Assistant.
+You can deploy a full-stack Unified Branch within couple minutes through two methods: using the Meraki dashboard interface or leveraging the AI Assistant.

 Meraki dashboard-driven execution process: